cositools/cosi-data-challenges/README.md

 - **[Introduction to polarization](polarization/README.md)**

 ## Data Challenges
-For DC4 we have produced a single mock dataset intended to mimick the real flight data for 3 months of observations.
-The mock dataset includes 64 sources plus total background.
+For DC4, we have produced a single mock dataset that mimics three months of real flight observations.
+It includes 64 sources along with the total background.
+Detailed information is available in the [data-products](data-products/README.md) directory.
+All simulation input models are provided in the source library of the COSI simulation pipeline (available [here](https://github.com/cositools/cosi-sim/tree/main/cosi_sim/Source_Library)), which can be used to verify data challenge results.

 We have created example Jupyter notebooks demonstrating all of the tools that will be needed to complete this year's data challenges.
-They are available as part of the cosipy release, and listed below: <br />
+They are available as part of the cosipy release, and listed below.
+If you haven't worked with Jupyter before, you can find some help [here](https://github.com/cositools/cosi-data-challenge-2/tree/main/cosipy-intro/notebook_help.md). <br />

 CK: Update these with latest available and paths once DC4 version of cosipy is ready. <br />
 Example 1: [dataIO](https://github.com/cositools/cosipy/tree/main/docs/tutorials/DataIO) <br />